-Denial: Students have the right to deny any portion of the student aide as loans or ask to decrease the amount of loans that may not be needed.
+Denial: Students have the right to deny any portion of the student aide as loans or ask to decrease the number of loans that may not be needed.
 The fewer loans a student has the better off they will be later, due to low debt.

 Consolidation: Eligible federal student loans can be combined into one Direct Consolidation Loan.
-The government gives you a deadline for consolidation of school loan debt.
+The government gives you a deadline for the consolidation of school loan debt.

 You also have a choice of private school loans.
-Private school loans are more expensive than government loans, they have more fines and fees if not paid due to illness or disability, and they have less forbearance.
+Private school loans are more expensive than government loans.
+Private loans have more fines and fees if not paid due to illness or disability, and they have less forbearance.

 Most students have no business at all with a private loan, considering the risk involved.
 You can understand more of the nuances of student loans by going here.

 Related Link: Student Loans eBook

 Yes!
 I’ve heard of high interest rates and such.
 Not cool.
 I’m grateful my parents helped me out with college.